 Said to be the first Turkish bath in Istanbul, Aga Hamami was originally built in 1454 as part of a hunting lodge for Mehmed the Conqueror.
 It underwent a large-scale renovation in 1844 by Abdulmecid (the 31st Ottoman Padishah) and was used until the final years of the Ottoman Empire, after which it was open to the public.

 Today it serves the tourist market and couples in a mixed setting.
-It's extremely relaxed, and another bargain: $20 for entrance, kese and foam bath; with massage, it's $30; add a facial mask and you're up to $35.
+It's extremely relaxed, and another bargain: 15 euros for entrance; with massage, it's 30 euros; add a facial mask and you're up to 34 euros.

-Our guests can also enjoy the 60-foot indoor pool with its twinkling ceiling, Jacuzzi, sauna, steam room and fitness center.
-During the summer months our hotel is the only spa in Istanbul to offer a luxurious outdoor spa, featuring cooling and calming treatments overlooking the Bosphorus.Continue to 9 of 9 below.
+Guests can also enjoy the 60-foot indoor pool with its twinkling ceiling, Jacuzzi, sauna, steam room and fitness center.

 This is the most western-style spa, and it doesn't have the large and lovely traditional Turkish hammam of the other bathhouses and spas mentioned here.
 However, The Spa at Park Hyatt Istanbul Maçka Palas does adapt the traditional hammam ritual to take place in one of five individual spa suites, which include a Turkish bath complete with a heated stone seat and a private steam room.
 This is a treatment that can be experience alone, or as a couple.

 First, you warm up in the steam room or in a hydrotherapy bath scented with Turkish rose.
 Next up is the kese (scrub), then the foam massage with a lovely rose soap.
 It's all followed with a little rest and herbal tea.
-The Turkish Hammam Deluxe is a 2.5 hour treatment that costs 600 Turkish lira, or around $165.
+The Turkish Hammam Delight is a 2 hour treatment that costs 600 Turkish lira, or around $165.